eventql/eventql/doc/api/http/tables/create_table.md

 POST /api/v1/tables/create_table
 ================

-Create a new EventQL table or overwrite an existing table.
+Create a new EventQL table or update the schema of an existing table.<br>

-Every table needs a primary key whose first column must be of type DATETIME.
+A table must have at least one unique primary key whose first column is treated as partition key to distribute the rows among the hosts.
+The partition key can be of type `string`, `uint64` or `datetime`.
+To learn more about primary keys and understand how to choose one to get the best performance, read on the [Partitioning](../../../../tables/partitioning/) page.

 Please make sure that each field has a unique numeric ID (it's basically a protobuf schema).